saa-ts-dacs/dacs/part_I/chapter_2/7_administrative_biographical_history.md

 **2.7.18** Record information about the principal occupation(s) and career or lifework of persons or about the activities of families.
 Also indicate any other activities important to an understanding of the life of the person or family.
 Give information about significant accomplishments or achievements, including honors, decorations, and noteworthy public recognition.

 Blyden Jackson, African American professor of English at the University of North Carolina at Chapel Hill, wrote novels and works on African-American and Southern literature.
-He also served from 1973 to 1981 as the assistant dean/special assistant to the dean of the Graduate School at UNC-CH and was charged with promoting the recruitment and retention of minority graduate students and working with the University’s Student Aid Office to secure scholarships and fellowships for graduate students.
+He also served from 1973 to 1981 as the assistant dean/special assistant to the dean of the Graduate School at UNC-CH and was charged with promoting the recruitment and retention of minority graduate students and working with the University's Student Aid Office to secure scholarships and fellowships for graduate students.

 _Biographical sketch for the_ Blyden Jackson papers

-Paul Green’s contributions were widely recognized.
-In addition to the early Pulitzer Prize and the Guggenheim Fellowship, he received the Belasco Little Theatre Tournament trophy in 1925\.
-Other honors included the National Theatre Conference plaque, the American Theater Association citation for distinguished service to the theater, the North Carolina Civil Liberties Union’s Frank P. Graham Award, the Morrison Award, the North Caroliniana Society Award, the North Carolina Writers Conference Award, and the Sir Walter Raleigh cup.
-In 1979 the General Assembly named him North Carolina’s dramatist laureate.
+Paul Green's contributions were widely recognized.
+In addition to the early Pulitzer Prize and the Guggenheim Fellowship, he received the Belasco Little Theatre Tournament trophy in 1925.
+Other honors included the National Theatre Conference plaque, the American Theater Association citation for distinguished service to the theater, the North Carolina Civil Liberties Union's Frank P. Graham Award, the Morrison Award, the North Caroliniana Society Award, the North Carolina Writers Conference Award, and the Sir Walter Raleigh cup.
+In 1979 the General Assembly named him North Carolina's dramatist laureate.
 He received honorary doctorates from the University of North Carolina, Davidson College, Campbell College, the North Carolina School of the Arts, and four out-of-state colleges and universities.

 _Biographical sketch for the_ Paul Green papers